The Wyze Cam v3 supports RTPS

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-Downsides of installing the RTSP firmware on the Wyze Cam v3
+Challenges with RTSP Firmware on Wyze Cam v3

 As I touched on earlier, the current RTSP firmware from Wyze is based on an already outdated version.
 The most recent official firmware boosted the camera to version 4.36.6.17, while the RTSP firmware is stuck in the mud at version 4.36.2.X.
 This means those running the RTSP firmware are missing out on the latest security enhancements and bug rectifications.